learn-co-curriculum/microservices-patterns-chapter-1-2/README.md

 * Implementation View - In Ruby it’s the source code, elixir, an escript, or runnable code directory
 * Process View -  Local processes running while your app runs.
 Phoeyonce has Docker + the Beam
 * Deployment View - Where on your infrastructure your code is running.
-* +  Scenaros - Describe the collaboration between parts in each view.
+* +  Scenarios - Describe the collaboration between parts in each view.

 Architecture Style
 **An architectural style, then, defines a family of such systems in terms of a pattern of structural organization.
 More specifically, an architectural style determines the vocabulary of components and connectors that can be used in instances of that style, together with a set of constraints on how they can be combined.**